Your radiotherapy team

 Consultant therapeutic radiographer

-Consultant radiographers are experts in treating specific types of cancer with radiotherapy.
+Consultant radiographers are highly trained experts in treating specific types of cancer with radiotherapy.
 They specialise in planning and giving radiotherapy and providing support.
-You may see a consultant radiographer instead of the clinical oncologist before and during your course of radiotherapy.
+You may see a consultant radiographer instead of a clinical oncologist before and during your course of radiotherapy.

 Other specialist radiographers